-Do Cats Need Baths?
+Do Cats Need Baths?Updated: October 25, 2023

 Should you bathe cats?
-If you have a cat at home, you’ve probably wondered whether bathing your furbaby is necessary or if giving them one would be good for them.
+If you have a cat at home, you have probably wondered whether bathing your furbaby is necessary or if giving them one would be good for them.
 In this article, we will figure out together the answer to the question of most cat parents: Do cats need baths?
 How often should you bathe a cat?
 Learn more about cat baths and when they are needed in this article.

 Why Cats Don’t Usually Need Baths

-Cats are well-known for their grooming habits.
-They are very good at bathing themselves which is why many pet parents have never actually given a cat bath.
-They are naturally equipped with what they need to groom themselves.
-They usually lick themselves to groom.
-Cats use their paws by moistening them with their saliva to clean the rest of their body parts that they are not able to groom with their tongues, such as their face and ears.
+Cats also use their paws to groom areas their tongue can’t reach.
+Cats use their paws by moistening them with their saliva to clean the rest of their body they are not able to groom with their tongues, such as their face and ears.

 There are, however, some instances when cat’s DO need baths!
-There are some situations where it may be necessary to give your cat a bath, like when your cat gets too dirty, a flea bath for cats, or a few other scenarios.
+There are some situations where it may be necessary to give your cat a bath, like when your cat gets too dirty, a flea bath for cats, and other scenarios.

-- If your cat has arthritis, is obese, is a senior, or suffers from something that cost them their flexibility to groom themselves properly.
-Cats need baths or alternative cleaning methods if they are not able to clean themselves effectively.
-You might consider using pet wipes on the spots they cannot reach if your cat hates baths.
-Pet wipes will be able to clean your cat without the extra stress of a cat bath.
+Inability to groom themselves.
+If your cat has arthritis, is obese, is a senior, or suffers from something that costs them their flexibility to groom themselves properly.
+Cats need baths or alternative cleaning methods if they cannot clean themselves effectively.
+You might consider using cat wipes on the spots they cannot reach if your cat hates baths.
+Cat wipes will be able to clean your cat without the extra stress of a cat bath.

-- If your cat belongs to a breed that particularly has long hair, like Persians, they definitely need a helping hand in cleaning themselves.
+Long-haired breed.
+If your cat belongs to a breed that particularly has long hair, like Persians, they definitely need a helping hand in cleaning themselves.
 If you have a long hair breed, you should definitely know how to bathe a cat and keep them calm as you are more likely to have to bathe your cat.

 How to Bathe a Cat That Hates Water

-It is recommended to schedule the bath beforehand especially when learning how to bathe a cat that hates water.
-You may choose to do it after your cat’s playtime as this can help tire your cat out.
-It is also better to get your cat used to the tub or sink first where you will bathe them.
+It is also wise to familiarize your cat with the tub, or sink, where you will bathe them.
 You may do this by placing them in the tub or sink a couple of days before their scheduled bath.
-If you’re wondering how to bathe a cat with claws, it is advised to trim your cat’s nails beforehand to protect yourself from possible scratches while bathing.
+If you are wondering how to bathe a cat with claws, it is advised to trim their cat’s nails beforehand, to protect yourself from possible scratches while bathing.

 How to Dry a Cat After a Bath

 After the bath, allow your cat to relax.
-Many cats will not like baths and will become stressed, so give them some time and a place to decompress.
+Many cats will not like baths and will become stressed.
+Give them some time, and a place, to decompress.
 You can allow them to curl up on a Pawtect® Blanket while they dry and settle down.
 These cat blankets are waterproof and cozy so that your cat can relax without getting your furniture wet after a bath.

 Pet Wipes for Cats

-Pet WiPees™ Call All Purpose Wipes provide more than just a quick clean!
-These hypoallergenic wipes work to keep skin healthy and moisturized with omega oils.
-Plus, they reduce cat dander that leads to human allergies and wipe away environmental irritants.
-With an enzyme blend and probiotic blend, these cat wipes promote healthier skin and coat, so they are safe for use every single day!
+Pet WiPees™ Cat All Purpose Wipes provide more than just a quick clean!
+These hypoallergenic cat wipes use omega oils to keep skin healthy and moisturized.
+They also help to reduce cat dander, which leads to human allergies, and wipe away environmental irritants.
+With enzyme and probiotic blends, these cat wipes promote healthier skin and coat, so they are safe for use every single day!

 Bio-based ingredients are ideal for your cat.
 Pet WiPees™ are free from sulfates, alcohols, harsh chemicals, and parabens.
-Betaine is a common cleanser that is harmful to skin and coat, so Pet WiPees™ are Betaine-free.
+Betaine is a common cleanser that is harmful to the skin and coat, so Pet WiPees™ are Betaine-free.
 When made with the best ingredients, cat wipes are a wonderful alternative to cat baths.